Constrained regret minimization for multi-criterion multi-armed bandits: Abstract

 \section{Abstract}

-We consider a stochastic multi-armed bandit setting and study the problem of regret minimization over a given time horizon, subject to a \emph{risk constraint}.
-Each arm is associated with an unknown cost/loss distribution.
-The learning agent is characterized by a risk-appetite that she is willing to tolerate, which we model using a pre-specified upper bound on the Conditional Value at Risk (CVaR).
-An optimal arm is one that minimizes the expected loss, among those arms that satisfy the CVaR constraint.
-The agent is interested in minimizing the number of pulls of suboptimal arms, including the ones that are `too risky.'
-For this problem, we propose a Risk-Constrained Lower Confidence Bound (RC-LCB) algorithm, that guarantees logarithmic regret, i.e., the average number of plays of all non-optimal arms is at most logarithmic in the horizon.
-The algorithm also outputs a boolean flag that correctly identifies with high probability, whether the given instance was feasible/infeasible with respect to the risk constraint.
-We prove lower bounds on the performance of any risk-constrained regret minimization algorithm and establish a fundamental trade-off between regret minimization and feasibility identification.
-The proposed algorithm and analyses can be readily generalized to solve constrained multi-criterion optimization problems in the bandits setting.
+We consider a stochastic multi-armed bandit setting and study the problem of constrained regret minimization over a given time horizon.
+Each arm is associated with an unknown, possibly multi-dimensional distribution, and the merit of an arm is determined by several, possibly conflicting attributes.
+The aim is to optimize a `primary’ attribute subject to user-provided constraints on other `secondary’ attributes.
+We assume that the attributes can be estimated using samples from the arms’ distributions, and that the estimators enjoy suitable concentration properties.
+We propose an algorithm called \textsc{Con-LCB} that guarantees a logarithmic regret, i.e., the average number of plays of all non-optimal arms is at most logarithmic in the horizon.
+The algorithm also outputs a boolean flag that correctly identifies, with high probability, whether the given instance is feasible/infeasible with respect to the constraints.
+We also show that \textsc{Con-LCB} is optimal within a universal constant, i.e., that more sophisticated algorithms cannot do much better universally.
+Finally, we establish a fundamental trade-off between regret minimization and feasibility identification.
+Our framework finds natural applications, for instance, in financial portfolio optimization, where \emph{risk constrained} maximization of expected return is meaningful. \keywords{Multi-criterion multi-armed bandits \and constrained bandits \and regret minimization}